The Best Car Insurance in Vermont for 2022

 More expensive than a standard auto insurance policy for frequent drivers

-Nationwide's SmartMiles program offers a fixed and a variable rate, depending on total miles driven.
+Nationwide's SmartMiles program offers a fixed and variable rate, depending on total miles driven.
 This program tracks the first 250 miles of a road trip.
-Individuals who do not drive very often but occasionally travel on road trips can benefit from this coverage.
-Drivers with clean records may also receive discounts.
+Individuals who don't drive as often but occasionally travel via road trips can benefit from this coverage.
+Drivers with clean records may also receive discounts of up to 10%.
+Note that premiums may vary depending on how often you drive with SmartMiles.

-How to Find the Best Car Insurance in Vermont in For You
+How to Find the Best Car Insurance in Vermont For You

 Drivers need to consider many factors to find the best car insurance in Vermont.
 Make sure to research financially sound insurance companies that offer affordable insurance plans and great customer service.